zarkones/XENA/README.md

 Bot builder.
 We need a manged way of bot building and distribution, plus this service will support binary encoding out of the box in the future.
 Thus making hash based detection useless.
 I intent this to also be used for building of other kind of software.

+> **Xena-Anaconda** [coming soon]

+Post exploitation bot client written in Python3 (typed, but can be improved for sure).
+Code is there, I'm just not realising it now.
+Which can also be said for the following service bellow.
+Now, back to the topic.
+Anaconda!
+Psszzt!@#!
+Modular, extandable base code for writting a bot client.
+It has services available to you, as well as a light-weight core which handles multi-processing.
+That way you write separate python scripts, which are going to be executed each into its own process.

+> **Xena-Axe** [coming soon]

+Oh, boy...
+Where to begin.
+Let me first introduce you to Haxe.
+An open source high-level strictly-typed programming language with a fast optimizing cross-compiler.
+It transpiles to: JavaScript, HashLink, Eval, JVM, PHP7, C, Lua, C++, Python, Java, Flash, Neko, ActionScript, PHP5.
+With that all covered, I'm not sure which machine cannot run at least one bot clinet of this framework.

+> **Xena-Sensi** [coming soon]

+Sensi, polite and brilient assistent.
+It there to supervise the network and protect it.
+Utilizes GPT-2 and GPT-3, if you have a key.

 Now when you've got a bit more familiar with the ecosystem, let's dive into a hypotetical visualization of what needs to be implemented.